 THE PEOPLE’S PHARMACY BOTTOM LINE:

-Even when there is a clear signal that a drug is linked to cancer, the FDA seems puzzled about what to do about the problem.
-Just such a concern has been raised with the popular diabetes drug Actos (pioglitazone).
+Even when there is a signal that a drug is linked to cancer, the FDA seems puzzled about what to do about the problem.
+Just such a concern was raised about the diabetes drug Actos (pioglitazone).
 A study published in the Journal of the National Cancer Institute (Aug.
 9, 2012) suggested that people with type 2 diabetes who took Actos were two to three times more likely to be diagnosed with bladder cancer compared to those taking other antidiabetes drugs.

-France and Germany banned Actos in 2011 because of cancer concerns.
-All the FDA has done is issue a warning:
+France and Germany banned Actos in 2011 because of these cancer concerns.

-In the meantime, we do agree that no one should stop taking ARBs, Actos or GLP-1 diabetes drugs without discussing the controversies with the prescribing doctor.
-That said, we hope patients will bring the articles from the Wall Street Journal and the New York Times to their health professionals’ attention.
+In the meantime, we strongly believe that no one should stop taking ARBs or Actos without discussing the controversies with the prescribing doctor.
+That said, we hope patients will discuss the cancer cloud with their health professionals.
 Doctors, pharmacists and nurses need to be aware of these cancer concerns so they won’t be taken by surprise if the FDA ever takes action.
 The article in PLoS One (March 2, 2022) is available in full text for free at this link.